 - Bring some binoculars and or camera with good zoom lens.

-- Bring your patience and a chair - they may take some time to appear but you will be rewarded with one of nature’s most beautiful scenes.
+- Bring your patience and a chair — they may take some time to appear (remember, sightings are not guaranteed).

 - If you have a boat, respect both the dolphins and the law.
 You must be at least 50m away from dolphins and 150m if a calf or injured animal is present